 This task required the compilation of breaklines defining water bodies and rivers.
-The breaklines were used to perform the hydrologic flattening of water bodies, and gradient hydrologic flattening of double line rivers.
+The breaklines were used to perform the hydrologic flattening of water bodies, and gradient hydrologic flattening of double line streams and rivers.
 Lakes, reservoirs and ponds, at a minimum size of 2-acres or greater, were compiled as closed polygons.
 The closed water bodies were collected at a constant elevation.
-Rivers and streams, at a nominal minimum width of 30.5 meters (100 feet), were compiled in the direction of flow with both sides of the stream maintaining an equal gradient elevation.
+Rivers and streams, at a nominal minimum width of 100 feet (30.5 meters), were compiled in the direction of flow with both sides of the stream maintaining an equal gradient elevation.
 The hydrologic flattening of the LiDAR DEM data was performed for inclusion in the National Elevation Dataset (NED).
-The project area encompassed approximately 392 square miles in Arkansas.
+The task order area encompassed approximately 798 square miles in and near Shelby County, Tennessee with an additional minimum buffer of 200 meters as well as a 233 square mile area with an additional minimum buffer of 200 meters over Memphis, TN.